-Types of FCRA Damages That You Can Claim:
+Types of Fair Credit Reporting Act (FCRA) Damages That You Can Claim:

 - Business damages are recoverable where dreams are dashed and someone who had hoped to start a business is not able to obtain a loan or qualify for credit due to a mistake on a credit report

-Damages for a credit report dispute do not require denial of credit.
+Damages for a credit report dispute do not require a denial of credit.
 We give weight to statements from friends and family who observed the behavior and the stress first hand.
 In describing emotional distress we look at physical symptoms such as sleep loss anxiety and depression.
-Lowered reputation does not need proof; the same is true for lower credit worthiness.
+Lowered reputation does not need proof; the same is true for lower creditworthiness.

 As credit dispute lawyers, we are looking for cases where the agency has made a mistake and the consumer has sent a dispute letter, and the response from the agency is either a denial or refusal to do anything, which results in damage or harm to the consumer.
 The strongest cases are those where we can prove clear liability where the credit agency caused damages or did not fix the problem.

 We also sue companies for FCRA violations when they pull a credit report without written or verbally recorded permission from a consumer.
-As lawyers, we need to prove that the company did not have permission to pull credit report, and we request a certificate or consent letter from the company, as well as a subscriber agreement.
+As a credit report lawyer, we need to prove that the company did not have permission to pull the credit report, and we request a certificate or consent letter from the company, as well as a subscriber agreement.
 We ask for the “Individual Pull Certificate” and we look for notice to the consumer, stating the nature of the credit pull.
 For example, we consider whether the pull was promotional, account review, or a hard pull.

 Once we take the case we start the discovery process to uncover the truth and ask about the decisions made by the credit agency.
-We look for the mistakes that were made and where those mistakes were made and what policies and procedures they have to protect their company from making mistakes.
+Our credit report lawyers look for the mistakes that were made and where those mistakes were made and what policies and procedures they have to protect their company from making mistakes.
 We find out which people within the agency made those mistakes as well as how they conduct their own investigations internally.